Energy storage motor requirements

 - Whether there are radiation requirements for energy storage battery testing

-- Energy storage equipment housing design requirements and standards
+- Energy storage cell performance requirements

-- Energy storage motor alias
+- Energy storage motor for cabinet